 4. Edward Burne-Jones, The Council Chamber

-The Council Chamber represents the second scene in the Briar Rose series, which was a project that Burne-Jones worked on for more than 30 years.
-The series was based on the story of Sleeping Beauty, retold in the Victorian period by Alfred Tennyson (1809-1892) in his poem The Day-Dream.
+The Council Chamber represents the second scene in the Briar Rose series, a project that Burne-Jones worked on for more than 30 years.
+The series was based on the story of Sleeping Beauty, retold in the Victorian period by Alfred Tennyson (1809–1892) in his poem The Day-Dream.

 5. Edward Burne-Jones, The Prioress’s Tale